TheSimplePostcard/twilio_chat_history/README.md

 # Twilio SMS Chat GUI

 Debugging Twilio SMS chats can be a bit of pain.
-This tiny python app, will display your Twilio SMS logs to look like a chat.
+This tiny python app will display your Twilio SMS logs to look like a chat.

 ![Alt](/demo.png "Preview of GUI")